monday8am/monday8am.github.io/_posts/2025-08-21-exporting-lottie-and-audio-to-video.md

 }
 ```

-In the example code, I have used the coroutine `CompletableDeferred` calls as semaphores to suspend the thread and wait for the corresponding results in a typesafe way.
-This design also makes it easy to wrap the process inside a use case that emits a Flow of results.

 The full solution can be found in the Github repository:
 [LottieRecorder](https://github.com/monday8am/lottierecorder)

+In the example code, I have used `CompletableDeferred` interfaces as semaphores to suspend the thread and wait for the corresponding results in a typesafe way.
+It removes some callbacks and makes the code easier to wrap inside a use case that returns a coroutine Flow.

 ---